ksell8/algorithms/src/doc/docs/guide/what-is-a-computer.md

         1
         2
         ```
         The x in the map above is at (0, 1).
-We always give (row number, column number)
+We will give (row number, column number)
-        because in Java we will store the matrix as a list of rows.
+        because we will store the matrix as a list of rows.
 You have to fetch
         the nth row and then fetch the nth item within that row.
+This is an implementation
+        detail though, you can do it both ways, but it changes how the implementation is done,
+        so for simplicity sake, we'll say we are storing rows.
         ```
-        int[][] exampleMatrix = { { r, g, r, r },
+        char[][] exampleMatrix = { { r, g, r, r },
                                   { g, r, g, r },
                                   { g, r, r, b } };
         ```